cli-kit/cli-command/README.md

 function(value, arg, index)
 ```

 Where `value` is the argument string value, `arg` is the option definition and `index` is the position in an array (only for options that are repeatable).
+Functions are executed in the scope of the program so you can access all it's properties (`this.name` is very useful), run `console.dir(this)` to see the full list.

 Native functions are good if you are willing to accept `NaN` as a possible value; for those cases where you must have a valid number you should use one of the pre-defined type coercion functions that will throw an error if the value is `NaN`.
 The type error will then be emitted as an `error` event (`ETYPE`).
 If there is no listener for `error` and `etype` a useful error message is printed and the program will exit, otherwise you are free to handle the error as you like.